 February 22, 2015 - ISIS releases a video that appears to show at least 21 Kurdish Peshmerga fighters in cages paraded down Iraqi streets.
 The last scene of the video shows them alive.

-February 26, 2015 - Jihadi John, the disguised man with a British accent who appears in ISIS videos as the executioner of Western hostages, has been identified as Mohammed Emwazi, a Kuwaiti-born Londoner.
+February 26, 2015 - Jihadi John, the disguised man with a British accent who appears in ISIS videos as the executioner of Western hostages, is identified as Mohammed Emwazi, a Kuwaiti-born Londoner.
 On the same day, ISIS releases a video of its fighters destroying antiquities at the Mosul Museum.

-March 1, 2015 - Without explanation, ISIS releases 19 Christian prisoners from a group of 220 Assyrians captured the week prior in northern Syria.
+March 1, 2015 - ISIS releases 19 Christian prisoners from a group of 220 Assyrians captured in northern Syria.

 March 4, 2015 - ISIS releases images of a man being thrown off a building in Raqqa, Syria.
 This is one in at least half a dozen cases in which ISIS has killed a man for allegedly being homosexual.

-March 12, 2015 - In an audio message, a speaker purportedly identified as ISIS spokesman Abu Mohammed al Adnani, claims the caliphate has expanded to western Africa and that ISIS leader Abu Bakr al-Baghdadi has accepted Boko Haram's the pledge of allegiance.
+March 12, 2015 - In an audio message, a speaker identified as an ISIS spokesman claims the caliphate has expanded to western Africa and that ISIS leader Abu Bakr al-Baghdadi has accepted Boko Haram's pledge of allegiance.
 On the same day, Iraqi forces retake most of Tikrit from ISIS, and ISIS blows up the Iraqi army headquarters north of Ramadi, killing at least 40 Iraqi soldiers.

 April 8, 2015 - According to Iraqi Kurdistan officials, ISIS releases more than 200 Yazidi women and children, as well as the ill or elderly.

 April 19, 2015 - The terror network's media arm releases a video of ISIS operatives beheading two groups of prisoners, including 30 Ethiopian citizens, at different locations in Libya.

-May 16, 2015 - A U.S. Special Operations raid in Syria results in the killing of a key ISIS figure known as Abu Sayyaf, and the capture of his wife.
-U.S. officials say he is responsible for ISIS's oil, gas and financial operations, and the raid yields significant intelligence on ISIS's structure and communications.
+May 16, 2015 - A U.S. Special Operations raid in Syria results in the killing of a key ISIS figure and the capture of his wife.
+U.S. officials say the raid yields significant intelligence on ISIS's structure and communications.